China Southwest Airlines Flight 4509: Accident

 On 24 February 1999, the crew was preparing the aircraft for landing at Wenzhou Airport.
 The flaps were extended at 1000 m, but seconds after, the aircraft's nose lowered abruptly, the aircraft disintegrated in mid-air and crashed into an area of high ground, and exploded.
 Witnesses saw the plane nose dive into the ground from an altitude of 700 m and explode.
 All 61 people on board were killed.
 Several people on the ground were injured from debris.

 Cause

 Incorrect self-locking locknuts had been installed in the elevator operating system, which maintenance crews failed to notice.
 These spun off during the flight, leaving the elevator uncontrollable.
-This disabled the aircraft pitch channel, causing the crash.
+This disabled the aircraft's pitch channel, causing the crash.

 Aftermath

 This and the China Northwest Airlines Flight 2303 disaster contributed to the decision to remove all Tupolev Tu-154 aircraft in China from service on October 30, 2002.